beached/function_stream/README.md

 ## [High Level Algorithms](./include/algorithms.h)

 ### for_each, for_each_n
+Applies the given function object func to the result of dereferencing every iterator in the range [first, last) (not necessarily in order)
 ``` C++
 template<typename RandomIterator, typename Func>
 void for_each( RandomIterator const first, RandomIterator const last, Func func );